To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 Why Are Google Analytics and Shopify Analytics Reports Different?

-Some users have reported that Shopify Analytics showed a lower visitor number than Google’s.
+Some users have reported that Shopify Analytics showed fewer visitors than Google Analytics.
 The disparity is because these tools track and record visitors differently.

-Despite some discrepancies, I still recommend using Shopify Analytics and Google Analytics together.
+Despite some discrepancies, I recommend using Shopify Analytics and Google Analytics together.

 The Bottom Line

-Now that you’ve setup Google Analytics and have a basic understanding of the critical metrics that matter most to your store, you might be inspired to expand your ecommerce business.
+Now that you’ve set up Google Analytics and have a basic understanding of the critical metrics that matter most to your store, consider expanding your ecommerce business.

 If you’re planning for growth, you may consider upgrading to Shopify Plus.
 It would help to learn the differences between Shopify and Shopify Plus.